 Interested in Machine Learning?
 You are not alone!
 More people are getting interested in Machine Learning every day.
 In fact, you’d be hard pressed to find a field generating more buzz these days than this one.
 Machine Learning’s inroads into our collective consciousness have captured our imaginations, as when AlphaGo won 4 of 5 Go matches against the world’s best Go player.
-If you are interested in becoming a Machine Learning Engineer, your moment is now.
+If you are interested in learning machine learning skills to enter this field, your moment is now.

 That said, it’s one thing to get interested in Machine Learning, it’s another thing altogether to actually start working in the field.
 This post will help you understand both the overall mindset and the specific skills you’ll need to start working as a Machine Learning engineer.